-We noted comprehensive written procedures were in place to document the OIPR's submission process including work initiation, work in progress, quality control and data release procedures.
-Also in response to a prior audit action plan, a Review Status Form was implemented during the year that identified review steps performed by OIPR staff and captured staff sign-off that the review had been completed.
+We noted that comprehensive written procedures were in place to document the OIPR's submission process including work initiation, work in progress, quality control and data release procedures.

-We performed walk-throughs of the documented quality control processes for the SIF, SIFD, IRD and EA files by reviewing supporting documentation contained within the DRS, and emails between the OIPR, data owners and the BOG.
+We performed walk-throughs of the documented quality control processes for the SIF, SIFD, OB, IRD and EA files by reviewing supporting documentation contained within the President's Portal, and emails between the OIPR, data owners and the BOG.
+We noted certifications, checklists and the president's letter were in place for these submissions during our audit period.

-We tested the timeliness of submissions by reviewing all 14 submissions related to PBF from October 1 2014 through September 30, 2015.
-All submissions were timely, submitted by the appropriate staff, included explanations of any errors, and were accepted by the BOG.
-Three of the submissions (IRD, EA, and SIF) reviewed required resubmission due to exceptions.
-None of the exceptions had a material effect on the data.
-We observed that all submissions subsequent to the prior audit action plans implementation had a Certification Statement from the data owner and a Review Status form completed by the OIPR.
+We tested the timeliness of all 10 submissions related to PBF from October 1, 2015 through September 30, 2016.

+Generally, all submissions were timely, submitted by the appropriate staff, included explanations of any errors, and were accepted by the BOG.
+We did note that two submissions were late, made three and seven calendar days after the scheduled due date.
+One submission was resubmitted twice due to minor exceptions.
+None of these exceptions had a material effect on the data.
+We observed that all submissions had a Certification Statement from the data owner and a Review Status Form completed by the OIPR.

-Based on the results of our review, we conclude that the OIPR employed adequate review and edit processes, including appropriate documentation of their procedures.
+Based on the results of our review, we concluded that the OIPR employed adequate review and edit processes, including appropriate documentation of their procedures.